MichaelUy/rshell-1/README.md

 * `bin/rshell`

 ###Known Bugs:
-1. Cannot handle tabs.
+1. Cannot handle whitespace-only input.
-2. Cannot handle comments.
+2. Comments and flags work only if the other is never inputted during that program run.
-3. Cannot handle ';'.
+3. Cannot handle `;`.
 4. Cannot handle connectors.
-5. Does not exit on 'exit' input.

 6. Cannot handle symbols.
+7. Segmentation fault on ENTER and if `#` is the first non-whitespace input.